laroche/private-geldanlage/optionen.md

 - <https://members.sjgtrades.com/flyagonal>
 - [Theta Profits Interview: Flyagonal-Optionsstrategie](https://www.youtube.com/watch?v=y_7vCLAcc9c)
-- Call-BWB and Diagonal Spread combined
+- Call-BWB and Diagonal Spread combined.
+Defined risk trade.
+(In SPX about $5000 risk.)
-- SPX, but also RUT or even individual stocks
+- SPX, but also RUT or even individual stocks.
 - 8-10 DTE and double the days for the long call as part of the diagonal spread.
 - Example 1:
    - SPX at 6368 on 2025-07-29.